tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
-		"introduce":"Capacity-oriented HDD, performance-oriented SSD and general SSD Cloud Disk are launched in cn-east-1 and cn-south-1 regions", "name":"Three new types of cloud disks are launched in cn-east-1 and cn-south-1 regions", "description":"Capacity-oriented HDD, performance-oriented SSD and general SSD Cloud Disk are launched in cn-east-1 and cn-south-1 regions", "id":2168
+		"introduce":"Capacity-oriented HDD, performance-oriented SSD and general SSD Cloud Disk are launched in cn-east-1 and cn-south-1 regions", "name":"Three New Types of Cloud Disks Are Launched in cn-east-1 And cn-south-1 Regions", "description":"Capacity-oriented HDD, performance-oriented SSD and general SSD Cloud Disk are launched in cn-east-1 and cn-south-1 regions", "id":2168
 	},